p61402/UVA/README.md

 # UVa

-All the code is written in C ++ or python.
+All the code is written in C++ or python.